Amazon reports rare quarterly loss as online shopping slows

 Amazon reported a loss of $3.84 billion, or $7.56 a share, for the first three months of the year.
 A year ago, it reported a profit of $8.1 billion, or $15.79 a share, for the first quarter.
 Wall Street analysts expected a profit of $8.35 a share in the latest quarter, according to FactSet.

-The ocean of red ink in Amazon's report came from the company's accounting for a $7.6 billion loss in value of its stock investment in Rivian Automotive.
+The ocean of red ink in Amazon's report came mostly from the company's accounting for a $7.6 billion loss in value of its stock investment in Rivian Automotive.
+Rivian went public in late 2021 and its stock traded at close $180 at one point.
+It closed Thursday at $32.18.
+Ford Motor Co. reported a similar write-down of the value of its Rivian investment Wednesday.

+Amazon's e-commerce business also reported an operating loss of $1.57 billion in North America and $1.28 billion internationally.

+Meanwhile, sales at Amazon’s cloud-computing business, which helps power the online operations of Netflix, McDonald’s and other companies, grew 37% in the quarter.
+And sales in its advertising business, where brands pay to get their products to show up first when shoppers search on Amazon’s site, rose 25%.

 Still, the slowdown in online spending is real and broad-based.
 While in-store sales rose, March is the first month to show decline in online sales since the pandemic began, according to Mastercard SpendingPulse, which tracks spending made over the Mastercard payments network and survey estimates for other payments made with cash and checks.